Sybit-Education/bk2wi-2021/README.md

 * [Node.js](https://nodejs.org/en/) v14 (LTS version): This has to be installed locally on development computer.
 * [Visual Studio Code](https://code.visualstudio.com/)
-*    install in Visual: Git Extension Pack
+  * install in VS Code: Git Extension Pack
 * Modern WebBrowser: Chrome, Firefox, Edge, ...
 * Account for [Airtable](https://www.airtable.com)
 * [GitHub](https://github.com) Account

-To get the project copie in GitHup (Code) the "HTTPS" link.
+To get the project copie in GitHub (Code) the "HTTPS" link.
 Then go to the "Clone Repository" and put the link inside the upcomming URL bar.
 After that you save the Projekt in a new folder.